dpi/Registration-Date/README.txt

 ## Development Notes

-Entities can have more than one Registration field attached; Registration_close will automatically use the first Registration field found on the entity.
+Entities can have more than one Registration field attached; registration_date will automatically use the first Registration field found on the entity.